Montreal Museum of Fine Arts: Modern era

 In 1949, the Art Association of Montreal was renamed as the Montreal Museum of Fine Arts, which was more representative of the institution's mandate.

 In 1972, the MMFA became a semi-public institution funded mainly by government funds.

 An expansion of the museum was undertaken during the 1970s culminating in 1976, with the opening of the Liliane and David M. Stewart Pavilion.
 Designed by architect Fred Lebensold the building backs directly onto the back of the Michal and Renata Hornstein Pavilion.
 The building's architecture is modernist, made of concrete structures located along du Musée Avenue and in contrast with the classical architecture of the first pavilion.
 It was controversial at the time, despite innovations like the ceiling box for a track lighting and large open interior.
 The pavilion houses nearly 900 decorative art and design objects.
-Most objects come from were donated by Liliane and David M. Stewart, hence the name of the pavilion.
+Most objects were donated by Liliane and David M. Stewart, hence the name of the pavilion.
 The collection includes furniture, glass, silverware, textiles, ceramics and works of industrial design.
 These objects were made of a variety materials, reflecting their origins in different countries and time periods.

 The appointment of Bernard Lamarre in 1982 as president of the board of directors and the new director, Alexander Gaudieri (1983–1988), revitalized the museum after several difficult years.
 In the mid-1980s, he proposed a major expansion of the museum.
 This proposal led to the construction of the Jean-Noël Desmarais Pavilion.
 In 1991, the museum's third building, designed by Moshe Safdie, was built on the south side of Sherbrooke Street.
 It was funded by contributions from governments and the members of the business community, notably the Desmarais family.
 Safdie's architectural design incorporated the facade of New Sherbrooke Apartments, an apartment-hotel that occupied the site since 1905.